swatchen/agent-fiduciary-duties/README.md

 # agent-fiduciary-duties
-## Transforming Steve Vitka's Taxonomy of Duties for Net Fiduciaries into ToIP Output of Appropriate Scope
+## Transforming "Taxonomy of Duties for Net Fiduciaries" into ToIP Output of Appropriate Scope

 Top To Do: import the following Google Doc into a graph of the various duties that proposed in it and beyond, with commenting and suggested edits for each duty, and massage the text to confrom with other ToIP initiatives.